sri-4-u/Web-Application-Banking/README.md

 # Web-Application-Banking
-This is a CRUD application built using NodeJS, Redis in the backend and AngularJS, HTML with ejs engine in the frontend
+This is a CRUD application built using NodeJS, Redis(In memory database) in the backend and AngularJS, HTML with ejs engine in the frontend

 Steps to setup the project